 Charlotte Roebuck BSc (Hons) EYTS PGDip

 Charlotte graduated with a first-class honours degree and also an Outstanding grade during her Early Years Teacher Training.
-She is currently working towards a Masters in Leadership and Management at the University of Bradford.
-She is also a tutor and trainer for Best Practice Network.
+She also achieved a Postgraduate Diploma in Leadership and Management from the University of Bradford.
+She is a tutor and trainer for Best Practice Network.
 Charlotte provides the leadership for a very talented team.

 Robert Roebuck BA(Hons) EYTS PGCE NPQH MA